24900109/ENCODER8TO3DATAFLOW/README.md

 Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by: ROSHINI A / RegisterNumber: 24002364
+Developed by: Kiruthika.N/ RegisterNumber: 24900109
 ![Screenshot 2024-12-17 153822](https://github.com/user-attachments/assets/f31e8c7b-d67d-4def-8a0c-114c48ac6172)